Wetland Methane Emissions, LPJ-EOSIM Model

 Time-Series Analysis

-You can now explore the wetland methane emissions time series (January 1990 – December 2024) available for the Texas area of the U.S. You can plot the data set using the code below:
+You can now explore the wetland methane emissions time series (January 1990 – January 2025) available for southern Florida, U.S. You can plot the data set using the code below:

 # Determine the width and height of the plot using the 'matplotlib' library